CrispyPyro/School-Vacation/README.md

  ## Guide How to use it

 ### Requirements
- * First need to create folder "sensor" in your HomeAssistant config/custom_components folder
+ * First need to create folder "school_holidays" in your HomeAssistant config /custom_components folder
-* Copy python file "school_holidays.py" to the HA config /custom_components/sensor folder.
+* Copy python file "sensor.py" to the HA config /custom_components/school_holidays/ folder.
-* Now you need to add those lines in sensor config :
+* Now you need to add those lines in HA sensor.yaml (if you dispated your configs file)  /  configurtion.yaml :
  ```python
  - platform: school_holidays
    friday: False